evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Plaid/_index.md

 ## User interface and control

-uiandcontrols.category.threescreeninstrumentclustertopdashrearmediaThe  screen behind the steering wheel integrated into the dashboard is 12,3 inches large and has a 1280 x 480 pixels resolution.
+Tesla Model S Plaid has twin screens with information for the driver and passengers and a third screen in rear for multimedia.
+The  screen behind the steering wheel integrated into the dashboard is 12,3 inches large and has a 1280 x 480 pixels resolution.
 The touch screen on the dashboard's center  is 17 inches large and has a 2200 x 1300 pixels resolution.
-The touch screen uicontrols.screen.location.RearCenterConsole is 8 inches large.
+The touch screen in the rear center console  is 8 inches large.

 <figur>